Harryyadav/slate/source/includes/phases.md

 Fields             | Required | Description
 -------------------|----------|-------------
-name               | Yes      | The name of the phase. description        | No       | The description of the phase. tip                | No       | The tooltip for the phase. ordinal            | No       | The order of the phase. active             | No       | Whether or not the phase is active. retain             | No       | Determines whether this phase carries over statuses and notes by default.
+name               | Yes      | The name of the phase. description        | Yes      | The description of the phase. tip                | Yes      | The tooltip for the phase. ordinal            | Yes      | The order of the phase. active             | No       | Whether or not the phase is active. retain             | No       | Determines whether this phase carries over statuses and notes by default.